massoncheg/forgejo-docs/v1.19/user/linked-references.md

 ## Actionable References in Pull Requests and Commit Messages

 Sometimes a commit or pull request may fix or bring back a problem documented in a particular issue.
-Gitea supports closing and reopening the referenced issues by preceding the reference with a particular _keyword_.
+Forgejo supports closing and reopening the referenced issues by preceding the reference with a particular _keyword_.
 Common keywords include "closes", "fixes", "reopens", etc. This list can be [customized]({{< ref "/doc/advanced/config-cheat-sheet.en-us.md" >}}) by the